 It shall be the policy of Ursuline College to thoroughly investigate reports or complaints of all persons missing from the Ursuline College community.
 To this end, it is our mission, upon receipt of a report or complaint, to obtain the basic facts as to who, what, when, where, and how regarding the circumstances of the missing person, a brief description of the victim, suspect, and any vehicles that were involved.
 The complaint would then be assigned to Campus Security and the Director of Compliance for immediate follow-up.
-Either Campus Security or the Director of Compliance will contact the Pepper Pike Police so that they can conduct a search of police records regarding the complainant, victim, and suspect(s).
-Ursuline College Security will (dependent upon the circumstances) prepare a Safety and Security Notice regarding the incident to alert the community.
+Either Campus Security or the Director of Compliance will contact the Pepper Pike Police so that they can conduct a search of police records regarding the circumstances) prepare a Safety and Security Notice regarding the incident to alert the community.
 Security staff will ensure that the notice is posted on campus.
 The Safety and Security Notice will be posted in residential communities, at the entrances of the main campus buildings, and in those places where students, faculty, and staff most frequent on the campus (i.e., cafeterias, bookstores, and student/staff lounges).